-Anna has chaired the BDA Dental Public Health Committee since 2015.
+Robert has chaired the BDA Dental Public Health Committee since October 2019.

 Michael is Consultant in Dental Public Health and Head of Dentistry at the Northern Ireland Health and Social Care Board.
 In this role he is responsible for commissioning all primary care, community and hospital dental services across Northern Ireland.
 He is a Fellow of the Faculty of Public Health and the Royal College of Surgeons in Ireland.
 His research interests include oral health improvement and primary care dentistry.
 He is an honorary senior lecturer in dentistry at the University of Manchester and is an Expert Advisor for NICE.

 |Albert Yeung is a Consultant in Dental Public Health at NHS Lanarkshire in Scotland.
 He is an Honorary Clinical Senior Lecturer of the University of Glasgow.
 He is a Professional Adviser to the Scottish Public Services Ombudsman.
 He is also the Editor of the Oxford Dictionary of Dentistry (Second Edition).|

 Originally from Hong Kong, Albert studied dentistry in Glasgow.
 He has a diverse background of working experience in dentistry in the UK, including general dental practice, hospitals, community dental service and teaching in dental schools.